swalberg/linux-admin-show/source/_posts/2012-10-07-episode-3-ross-brunson-of-the-linux-professional-institute.markdown

 ## The Show

-This week I talked with Ross Brunson, the Director of Member Services for the Linux Professional Instutite
+This week I talked with Ross Brunson, the Director of Member Services for the Linux Professional Institute

 ## Links